barch0206/RantAI/README.md

   - Emo Girl 🖤
   - The Quiet Mourner 🕯️

+and many more..

-Feel free to try it out!
+Feel free to try them out!